Our caring and compassionate veterinary care team!

 Senior Vice President and Chief of Veterinary Staff

 Dr. Verdino joined our medical team as Senior Staff Veterinarian and his passion, and commitment to improving animal health and welfare has been evident from the start.
 In 2011, Dr. Verdino assumed the role of Chief of Veterinary Staff.
-In this role he has focused on expanding the capabilities and scope of medical care at the Alex Lewyt Veterinary Medical Center.
+In this role he has focused on expanding the capabilities and scope of medical care at the Alex and Elisabeth Lewyt Veterinary Medical Center.

 Dr. Verdino holds a Bachelor of Science degree from Fairfield University, a Master of Business Administration (MBA) degree from New York University, and earned his VMD from the University of Pennsylvania’s School of Veterinary Medicine.
 Prior to joining NSALA, he worked in private practice at both Caring Hands Animal Hospital and Old Dominion Animal Health Center in Virginia.
 During that time, he worked closely with the Animal Welfare League of Arlington on medical cases.